 ESG risks represent a specific subset of general risks that a company must manage where relevant, by identifying and mitigating company-specific risks, such as environmental liabilities, labor standards, consumer and product safety and leadership succession, and contingency planning for macro-level risks, including by identifying supply chain and energy alternatives and developing backup recovery plans for climate change and other natural disaster scenarios.
-While boards have been overseeing management of such material risks for as long as they have existed, increasing scrutiny in 2017 to ESG issues by the public and some of the largest institutional investors in the world now call for special attention to be paid to ensuring that the board is satisfied as to how ESG-related risks specifically are being evaluated, disclosed and managed.
+While boards have been overseeing management of such material risks for as long as they have existed, increasing scrutiny to ESG issues by the public and some of the largest institutional investors in the world now calls for special attention to be paid to ensuring that the board is satisfied as to how ESG-related risks specifically are being evaluated, disclosed and managed.

+Major institutional investors increasingly view ESG issues as having the potential to significantly affect a company's long-term financial value.
 As stated in a letter by Chairman and CEO of BlackRock, Laurence D. Fink, "In the current environment . . . stakeholders are demanding that companies exercise leadership on a broader range of issues.
 And they are right to: a company's ability to manage environmental, social, and governance matters demonstrates the leadership and good governance that is so essential to sustainable growth[.]"
+BlackRock has further remarked that just as it expects companies to understand the macroeconomic and industry trends in which they operate, it also believes that a company's awareness of ESG-related trends helps drive long-term performance and mitigate risk.
+For this reason, one of the four main reasons BlackRock will engage with a company is if that company has been identified as lagging its peers on ESG matters that may materially impact long-term economic value.
 State Street has been a vocal advocate of ESG risk oversight, and in 2016 and 2017 issued a series of frameworks and reports for directors regarding such matters, especially as to integrating sustainability and ESG-related risk matters into corporate strategy.
+In addition, State Street recently indicated that it intends to enhance its engagement with independent directors on the issue of climate change in order to better understand their views and oversight of the climate-related risks facing their companies.
+In its 2018 Investment Stewardship Annual Report, Vanguard noted that it looks for "competent boards" that are "educating themselves on sustainability issues," and that it encourages boards to seek out perspectives and information.
+Vanguard also expects boards to actively evaluate these issues and integrate material sustainability risks into their strategic decision-making.